Node.js Integration

 Call VerifyWall in your Express registration handler to score each signup before creating the user.

-import { verify } from '../verifywall.js';
+import { check } from '../verifywall.js';

 app.post('/register', async (req, res) => {